rurban/Perfect-Hash/README.md

     The values in the dict are not needed to generate the perfect hash function, but might be needed later.
-So you can use either an arrayref where the index is returned, or a full hashref.
+So you can use either an arrayref where the index is returned, or a full hashref or a keyfile as with `gperf`.

     Options for output classes are prefixed with `-for-`, e.g. `-for-c`.
 They might be needed to make a better decision which perfect hash to use.

-    The following algorithms and options are planned:
+    The following algorithms and options are done and planned:

-    - \-minimal (not yet)

-        Selects the best available method for a minimal hash, given the dictionary size, the options, and if the compiled algos are available.

     - \-false-positives